Postdoc position available in developmental neurobiology labs in Washington, DC

-If interested, please send a statement of your research interests and career goals, along with your CV and contact information of two references to email@example.com and firstname.lastname@example.org.
+Please send a statement of your research interests and career goals, along with your CV and contact information of two references to email@example.com firstname.lastname@example.org.